kratisto/docs/pages/network/bgp_service/bgp_service_config/guide.en-gb.md

 #### BFD Configuration

-This configuration below is a suggested setup to improve BGP convergence time between Host and Edges over vRack.
+***The configuration below is a suggested setup to improve BGP convergence time between Host and Edges over vRack.***

 ```bash
 bfd